-Workplace disputes can arise simply because when people work together, they are not always tolerant of each other or act appropriately towards each other.
+Workplace disputes can arise simply because, when people work together, they are not always tolerant of each other or do not always act appropriately towards each other.

-An Employer has a duty of care towards their Employees to keep them safe in their workplace which includes recognizing and minimizing hazards such as:
+An Employer has a duty of care towards their Employees to keep them safe in their workplace which includes recognising and minimising hazards such as: